Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks

-Our reactivity result states that processes typable under empty contexts have at least one finite reduction sequence ($\redd^\star$) that enables a labeled reduction involving a \emph{pending} endpoint---an endpoint that occurs as the subject of an action and is not bound by input or branching (see below).
+Our reactivity result states that processes typable under empty contexts have at least one finite reduction sequence (denoted $\reddF$) that enables a labeled reduction involving a \emph{pending} name---a name that occurs as the subject of a prefix and is not bound by an input (see below).
 Clearly, the typed process may have other reduction sequences, not necessarily finite.

 \begin{defi}[Pending Names] Given a process $P$, we define the set of \emph{pending names} of $P$, denoted $\pn(P)$, as follows:

 \end{defi}